AMWA-TV/info-005/docs/Controller Guide.md

 The **IS-05 Connection API** is exposed by NMOS Devices.
 Controllers discover the URL of the Connection API through the list of `controls` for the Device.
 This is part of the information that will have been registered to the IS-04 Registry by the Device's parent Node.
 It is available to the Controller by querying the Registry using the IS-04 Query API and examining the information returned about the Device in question.

 Controllers make connections between Senders and Receivers by making calls to the Connection APIs of their parent Devices.

-A Controller first calls the Connection API for the Sender to update its transport parameters as required and then obtain its transport file.
+As an example, for RTP-based connections this involves the following two steps.
+The Controller first calls the Connection API for the Sender to update its transport parameters as required and then obtain its transport file.
 It then calls the Connection API for the Receiver to provide it with the transport file and complete the connection.

+Note that some other types of connection such as WebSocket or MQTT follow a similar pattern but do not use transport files.

 ![IS-05 Interactions in a Networked Media System](./images/IS-05_Interactions.svg)